Is It Worth It to Scotchgard a Couch?

 How Do you Scotchgard a Couch at Home?

-When I first heard about Scotchgard, I was skeptical about trying it out on my sofa as I knew after spending lots of money buying it, I would need to break a bank again to be able to afford a Scotchgard.
-However, since I needed to protect my favorite expensive furniture against anything that will ruin its aesthetic and even shorten its longevity, I decided why not do some research about this Scotchgard thing?
+When I first heard about Scotchgard, I was skeptical about trying it out on my sofa as I knew after spending lots of money buying it, I would probably need to break the bank again to be able to afford a Scotchgard.
+However, since I needed to protect my favorite expensive furniture against anything that will ruin it’s aesthetic and even shorten its longevity, I decided why not do some research about this Scotchgard thing?

-Therefore, I went online and researched a few of its benefits, and when I realized just how much of a lifesaver it can be for my expensive couch, I researched a lot more about it, and that’s how I got deep down to using it at least once a year on all my upholstered furniture, and truly the experience has been amazing while saving on a lot of things including time and costs.
+Therefore, I went online and researched a few of its benefits.
+When I realized just how much of a lifesaver it can be for my expensive couch, I researched a lot more about it, and that’s how I got deep down to using it at least once a year on all my upholstered furniture.
+Truly the experience has been amazing while saving on a lot of things including time and costs.

 Step 1: Vacuuming or Dusting off the Couch